ElectDig/09-oled-dht/doc/README.md

    Uses libraries for DHT sensor (same as project 07-dht)
    Uses libraries for OLED display (same as in project 09-oled-test)

-   As you see in testing of OLED display in project 09-oled-test, using the library for text only is cumbersome; in order to easing this usage, a _wrapper_ is constucted around the base library.
+   As you see in testing of OLED display in project 09-oled-test, using the library for text only is cumbersome; in order to easing this usage, a _wrapper_ is constructed around the base library.
    For using this _wrapper_, you must add to the project the files _oled_ruts.cpp_ and _oled_ruts.h_; in the file using the _wrapper_ calls, the header file _oled_ruts.h_ must be included.
    Use this project as an example of usage of _wrapper_ calls.

    Basically, in _setup_ a call to _oled_init_ must be made; then, for showing information in the display, following sequence must be used:

 ```
-   Call to _oled_open_, passing as argument the font size to use
+   Call to "oled_open", passing as argument the font size to use
-       Argument _size_text_ selecting one of the _enum size_text_
+       Argument "size_text" selecting one of the "enum size_text"
-   For each line in display, call to _oled_line_:
+   For each line in display, call to "oled_line":
-       Argument _align_: taken from one of the _enum align_
+       Argument "align": taken from one of the "enum align"
-       Argument _line_: from 0 to _max-1_ where _max_ depends on _enum size_text_:
+       Argument _line_: from 0 to "max-1" where "max" depends on "enum size_text":
            LITTLE_TEXT = 8, MEDIUM_TEXT = 4, LARGE_TEXT = 2
-       Argument _text_: name of array of chars where is text to be displayed
+       Argument "text": name of array of chars where is text to be displayed
-   Call to _oled_close_ with no arguments to show in display
+   Call to "oled_close" with no arguments to show in display
 ```

 ###  Verification